-- 5. Exhaust System.
-See Figure 24, 25 and 26 for information on cleaning fly ash that collects in the vent system.
+- 6. Exhaust System.
+See Figure 24 and 25 for information on cleaning fly ash that collects in the vent system.
 Periodic cleaning of the exhaust system is required.
 Under certain conditions chimneys may plug up rapidly.
-Dirty poor quality Fuel, and poor installations require more frequent chimney cleanings.
+Dirty poor quality Fuel and poor installations require more frequent chimney cleanings.
 The products of combustion will also contain small particles of fly ash.
 The fly ash will collect in the exhaust vent and restrict the flow of the flue gases.
-Judge the frequency of cleaning by checking the amount of ash that accumulates in the built in Cleanout Tee in the exhaust system.
+Judge the frequency of cleaning by checking the amount of ash that accumulates in the Cleanout Tee on the back of the stove.
 Ask the dealer for suggested frequency of cleaning, equipment needed and procedures for cleaning.
 Check the Vent Cap at least once every two months during the heating season to see if it has become plugged.
-See Page 24 "Preventing Chimney Fires". - 6.
+See Page 23 "Preventing Chimney Fires". - 7.
 Gaskets.
 Periodically inspect the condition of the rope gasket around the door, window and ash door.
 Replace as needed.